-Compliance Requirement - The State must conduct reviews of the potential environmental impacts of all Section 212 construction projects receiving assistance from the CWSRF, including nonpoint source pollution control and estuary protection projects that are also Section 212 projects (40 CFR section 35.3140).
+Compliance Requirement - Beginning October 1, 2014, the State must conduct reviews of the potential environmental impacts of all treatment works projects receiving assistance from the CWSRF, including nonpoint source pollution control and estuary protection projects that are also treatment works projects (40 CFR section 35.3140 and the WRRDA (Pub.
+L. No. 113-121).